-The AP US History course focuses on the development of historical thinking skills (chronological reasoning, comparing and contextualizing, crafting historical arguments using historical evidence, and interpreting and synthesizing historical narrative) and an understanding of content learning objectives organized around seven themes, such as identity, peopling, and America in the world.
-In line with college and university US history survey courses' increased focus on early and recent American history and decreased emphasis on other areas, the AP US History course expands on the history of the Americas from 1491 to 1607 and from 1980 to the present.
-It also allows teachers flexibility across nine different periods of US history to teach topics of their choice in depth.
+This course focuses on the development of historical thinking skills (chronological reasoning, comparing and contextualizing, crafting historical arguments using historical evidence, and interpreting and synthesizing historical narrative) and an understanding of content learning objectives organized around seven themes.
+There is an increased focus on early and recent American history.
+This course expands on the history of the Americas from 1491 to 1607 and from 1980 to the present.
 Students are required to take the end of course exam upon the completion of this course.
 Fee Required, Students enrolled in this course are required to take the A.P.
 Exam in May.